Witt and Austin Peay host Stetson - WTOP News

 DeLand, Florida; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Austin Peay visits the Stetson Hatters after Sai Witt scored 27 points in Austin Peay’s 94-71 victory against the Central Arkansas Bears.
+BOTTOM LINE: Austin Peay visits the Stetson Hatters after Sai Witt scored 27 points in Austin Peay’s 94-71 victory over the Central Arkansas Bears.

 The Hatters have gone 6-1 at home.
-Stetson ranks fourth in the ASUN with 14.6 assists per game led by Stephan D. Swenson averaging 6.1.
+Stetson is seventh in the ASUN with 31.1 points per game in the paint led by Aubin Gateretse averaging 6.0.

-The Governors have gone 3-2 against ASUN opponents.
-Austin Peay is the best team in the ASUN giving up only 68.0 points per game while holding opponents to 43.6% shooting.
+The Governors are 3-2 in conference matchups.
+Austin Peay averages 70.3 points and has outscored opponents by 2.3 points per game.

-Stetson makes 45.9% of its shots from the field this season, which is 2.3 percentage points higher than Austin Peay has allowed to its opponents (43.6%).
-Austin Peay averages 7.6 made 3-pointers per game this season, 0.1 fewer makes per game than Stetson gives up.
+Stetson scores 76.3 points, 8.3 more per game than the 68.0 Austin Peay gives up.
+Austin Peay has shot at a 43.0% rate from the field this season, 0.1 percentage points fewer than the 43.1% shooting opponents of Stetson have averaged.

-The Hatters and Governors match up Thursday for the first time in ASUN play this season.
+The Hatters and Governors face off Thursday for the first time in ASUN play this season.

-TOP PERFORMERS: Jalen Blackmon is shooting 44.5% and averaging 21.3 points for the Hatters.
-Alec Oglesby is averaging 3.2 made 3-pointers over the last 10 games for Stetson.
+TOP PERFORMERS: Stephan D. Swenson is averaging 12 points, 6.1 assists and 1.7 steals for the Hatters.
+Jalen Blackmon is averaging 21.3 points over the past 10 games for Stetson.

-Demarcus Sharp is averaging 18.1 points, 7.2 rebounds, 4.7 assists and 2.3 steals for the Governors.
-Dezi Jones is averaging 12.7 points and 3.3 assists over the past 10 games for Austin Peay.
+Ja’Monta Black is shooting 38.9% from beyond the arc with 3.1 made 3-pointers per game for the Governors, while averaging 11.5 points.

 LAST 10 GAMES: Hatters: 5-5, averaging 74.0 points, 31.5 rebounds, 12.8 assists, 5.1 steals and 3.0 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 75.4 points per game.